ChristianMarzahl/ISBI2019_WhiteBloodCancer/README.md

 # Observations:

-1) All cells are arround 30 percent larger
+1) ALL cells are arround 30 percent larger

 # Literature
 1) Blood Cells - A Practical Guide, 5E (2015)